bill-ahmed/qbit-matUI/README.md

 To run the login page standalone, do: `ng serve login` and navigate to `http://localhost:4200/`.

-**Note**: Sometimes clicking the "Login" button will just refresh the page.
-If this happens, simply clear your cookies and try again.

-The app will automatically reload if you change any of the Angular source code.
+The app will automatically reload if you make changes to any of the Angular source code.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-To get a build for the long page standalone, run `ng build --project="login"`, and provide the `--prod` flag for a production build.
+To get a build for the login page, run `ng build --project="login"`, and provide the `--prod` flag for a production build.